Before You Begin

 - Stop all jobs that are currently running.
 During restore of configuration, Veeam Backup & Replication temporary stops the Veeam Backup Service and jobs.

-- Save registry keys that you changed or created on the backup server.
+- Save registry values that you changed or created on the backup server.
 After restore, you will need to recreate or change the keys manually because the configuration database does not store them.

 - Check the version of the backup server.
 On the backup server running Veeam Backup & Replication 11, you can restore configuration backups created with the following product versions: 10 and 9.5 Update 4b.